AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-web.md

    }
    ```

-2. Create a file named `webpack.config.js` in the project directory to configure webpack.
-Copy the following code to the `webpack.config.js` file.
+2. To configure webpack, create a file named `webpack.config.js` in the project directory and copy the following code into the file:

    ```javascript
    const path = require('path');